 In the first form, the key and value are separated with a colon (:) followed by either a space or a newline.
-The key must be a string and must not contain newline characters, leading spaces, or the : character sequence.
-Any spaces between the key and the colon are ignored.
+The key must be a string and must not start with a -, >, :, [, { or space character; or contain newline characters or the : character sequence.
+Any spaces between the key and the colon that separates the key from the value are ignored.

 The value of this dictionary item may be a rest-of-line string, a multiline string, a list, or a dictionary.
-If it is a rest-of-line string, it contains all characters following the tag that separates the key from the value (:).
+If it is a rest-of-line string, it contains all characters following the tag that separates the key from the value $(:)$ .
 For all other values, the rest of the line must be empty, with the value given on the next line, which must be further indented.

 '''

 key 1: value 1

 key 2:

-- value 2a

-- value 2b

 key 3:

+- value 3a

+- value 3b

+key 4:

-key 3a: value 3a
+key 4a: value 4a

-key 3b: value 3b
+key 4b: value 4b

+key 5:

+first line of value 5

+second line of value 5

 '''